IshaanGaba97/portfolio-IG/README.md

 # portfolio-IG
-this is my first project of html and css
+This is my first project of html and css made under hackathon progate web dev week.

 This is a webpage of a portfolio describing myself.
 The functions used are Padding
 Margin